eliamarcantognini/cybersecurity-book-summary/book_summary.md

 ```

 To speed up the execution of the dictionary attack we can use the GNU parallel tool.
 To do that we need a main script that controls the execution of many satellite scripts.

+## T4 - Usage examples of GPG

+GPG (GnuPG) us a complete implementation of the OpenPGP standard for sending and receiving secure emails.
+GPG implements both symmetric and asymmetric encryption ciphers and it is typically used for encrypting email but it can be also used for encrypting generic input files.
+The first step is about generating a new couple of keys for an identity: `gpg --gen-key`.
+The default parameters used are fair but they can be tuned.
+After some time, the keys are generated and then tagged with a specific identifier.
+It is possible to list all the public (`gpg --list-public-keys`) or private (`gpg --list-private-keys`) keys that are stored in our system.
+Just after creating the new key-pair, it's important to generate and secure the corresponding revocation certificate.

+To make available to the public the public-key we can use various systems.
+For example we can publish a text file in a website (`gpg --export -a <Key-ID> > mykey.asc`) or we can use a key server (`gpg --send-keys --keyserver <KEY_SERVER> <KEY_ID>`).
+A key server is an infrastructure that is specifically dedicated to the publication of public keys and their management.
+Obviously it possible to query the key server for finding already existing public keys (`gpg --search-keys <EMAIL_LINKED_TO_KEY>`) and we can import that public key to our keyring.
+Assuming we imported the key linked to the email "foo@bar.xy", we can encrypt a document that needs to be delivered in a confidential way to the owner of the public key: `gpg --encrypt --recipient 'foo@bar.xy' foo.txt`.
+If it's not important to hide the content of the message but only to authenticate its originator we use `gpg --output foo.txt.sig --sign foo.txt`.
+It is also possible to combine both operations to get CIA: `gpg --encrypt --sign --recipient 'foo@bar.xy' foo.txt`.

+### Web-of-Trust

+Consider the problem related to the authenticity of the public-key that we used for encrypting our message to preserve confidentiality.
+The mechanism that is typically used by gpg is called *web-of-trust*.
+The basic idea of the web-of-trust is that after carefully checking the identity of the people that we know (in real life) and their matching with their corresponding public-key,, then we can validate this match by signing their public-key (using our private-key).
+In practice, signing a key of someone has the effect of extending our web-of-trust and moreover, maybe we can accept to trust someone that is unknown to us that has been validated by one or more friends of ours.
+Since it results quite uneasy to bring with us the printed version of our public-key it is preferred to use the fingerprint (`gpg --fingerprint <KEY_ID>`).
+The procedure is as follows:

+1. print out on paper the fingerprint and the identifier of the public-key;
+2. provide all that to the person that is willing to sign our public key;
+3. get the key to be signed using `gpg --keyserver <keyserver> --recv-keys <Keys_ID>`;
+4. after a final check to verify the information, proceed with key signature using `gpg --sign-key <KEY_ID>`;
+5. propagate the signing operation to a key server to build a public web-of-trust using `gpg --keyserver <keyserver> --send-key <KEY_ID>`.

+It is possible to list all the signature that have been collected by a specific public-key using `gpg --list-sigs <KEY_ID>`.

+### Using GPG for symmetric encryption

+GPG also implements some symmetric ciphers, for example use `gpg --output foo.txt.gpg --symmetric foo.txt` to encrypts an input file using the default symmetric cipher provided by GPG.
+The different ciphers can be listed with `gpg --version`.

+### AGE

+Age is a promising tool for encrypting message and files and it is implemented using Go.
+It is cross-platform and it already part of many Linux distributions.